alphagov/static/doc/govuk-components.md

 3) SCSS modules are included in `app/stylesheets/govuk-component/_component.scss` - which is used in the standard static layout SCSS files (application.scss, header_footer_only.scss)

-4) Documentation lives `app/views/govuk_component/docs.json` - this is in the form of an array of hashes:
+4) Documentation lives [`app/views/govuk_component/docs`](app/views/govuk_component/docs), where each component has a `.yml` file describing:
-* `id`: The underscore version of the component name
+* `id`: The underscore version of the component name, this is what an app calling the component would use
 * `name`: The human name. eg, `Your Example Component`
 * `description`: A longer form description of what the component does, when it should be used
 * `fixtures`: TBD: For components that expect arguments this will be a hash of fixtured example arguments